rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/acceptance-testing.md

 3. Enter an email and password
 4. Click on "Register"
 5. Verify that the name in the upper right corner changes to "Guest"
-6. Click on "Basic Reaction Product"
+6. Click on "Basic Demandroduct"
 7. Click "Add to Cart"
 8. Click on "Checkout Now"
 9. Fill out Address